MurphyPone/murphypone.github.io/src/content/demon-number.md

 ### Example

-A common algorithm use in the beginner's method during the last step –orienting the corners of the last face– is a six-cycle $DRD'R'$.[^14] If we jot down the 4-tuple for this algorithm, we get:
+A common algorithm used in the beginner's method during the last step –orienting the corners of the last face– is a six-cycle $DRD'R'$.[^14] If we jot down the 4-tuple for this algorithm, we get:

 $$
 \begin{aligned}